 3. Complete all the fields marked with a red asterisk.
 You may find the following information useful:

 Username and password - create a memorable username and password.
 Your username cannot be your email address or include the @ symbol.
 It must also be unique.
 You will be prompted to try again if someone else has already taken a username.
-If you forget your username, you will need to re-register with your Contact ID and create a new account, so choose a username that is easy to remember.

 Date of birth - We use your date of birth, along with other personal information you supply, to create a unique and secure record for you.